muritane/coordination-architecture/excecutional_literacies.md

 ### Definition

-**Frame literacy** is the ability to identify, enter, exit, or invalidate interaction frames deliberately.
+**Frame literacy** is the ability to recognize what kind of claim is being made, and to refuse executionally invalid frames.

+Frames determine **what must be supplied** for a claim to guide action.

+---

 ### Core Distinctions

-- frame vs argument
+- execution claims vs interpretive claims
-- premise vs position
+- premises vs positions
-- compliance vs invalidation
+- argument vs executability
-- refusal vs premise collapse
+- compliance vs premise invalidation

+---

 ### Failure Modes

-- arguing inside invalid frames
+- arguing inside ill-typed frames
 - supplying correct information to false premises
-- interpreting premise invalidation as bad faith
+- mistaking refusal to execute as bad faith
+- allowing narrative substitution for structural accounting

 ---